Burp Suite for Pentester: Turbo Intruder

 Over in the above section, we’ve discussed that we can manipulate the python script as we wish so.
 However, manipulating it doesn’t require any advanced scripting skills, it’s just that we know what the code wants to say.
 So, for example –

-We want the table to dump only the 302 Redirection, we don’t want any 200 OK, neither 404 Error, thereby in order to do so we just need to manipulate the 3rd code snippet.
+We want the table to display only the 302 Redirection responses.
+We don’t want any 200 OK or 404 Error responses.
+To achieve this, we just need to modify the third code snippet accordingly

 Now over here, we’ll change not-equal to (!=) with equal-equal (==) and will modify 404 with 302, Such that the output will only have the redirection requests listed.